Basketball| injuries treatment : how to tape a mallet finger

-Mallet finger is one of the most common injuries among players.
-Minor injuries can cause swelling, while serious injuries can lead to long-term impairment of finger motion.
+In Hong Kong, basketball is a popular sport, and mallet finger is one of the most common injuries among basketball players.
+Minor injuries can cause swelling, while serious injuries can lead to a long-term impairment of finger motion.

 When the finger is subjected to a strong impact, the tendons or ligaments may be damaged.
 This is often accompanied by a dislocated joint or fracture.
 The immediate symptoms include swelling, pain and an inability to straighten the injured finger.
 If left untreated, the finger joint may develop a swan neck deformity or finger motion may be impaired.

 If the finger is swollen, apply an ice pack to relieve the swelling (RICE = Rest, Ice, Compression, Elevation).

 Find out more about using the RICE method to treat sports injuries

 Mallet finger injury first-aid | buddy tape method